Edge FAQ

 Note It is not recommended to run Classification and Data Quality in the same Edge instance, as they will compete for resources.
 Best practice is to have separate Edge sites for Classification and Data Quality.

-Can Edge use customer-provided certificates to connect to Collibra Data Intelligence Cloud?
+Can Edge use customer-provided certificates to connect to Collibra Data Intelligence Platform?
+Currently, we do not support this.

 Edge is a Collibra product that can run on the customer's on-premises or cloud environment.
-The authentication between the Edge site and Collibra Data Intelligence Cloud is controlled and secured by Collibra.
+The authentication between the Edge site and Collibra Data Intelligence Platform is controlled and secured by Collibra.
 The keys and credentials are generated when you install the Edge site.

 When do internal K3S certificates expire?
 The internal K3S certificates expire 12 months after the initial installation.
 You should restart the K3S-based Edge site in the last 3 months to ensure the internal certificates are rotated.
 If not, restart K3S or reinstall the Edge site.

+Does Edge implement Cross-Site Request Forgery (CSRF) tokens?
 Yes, the Edge management user interface can now implement CSRF tokens.

 Note The CSRF token needs to be unique per user session and should be a large, random value.

-Does Edge support mTLS when connecting to Collibra Data Intelligence Cloud?
+Does Edge support mTLS when connecting to Collibra Data Intelligence Platform?
+Currently, we do not support this.

+Is Edge horizontally scalable?
 Currently, Edge is not horizontally scalable.
 You cannot add more nodes.

 Does Edge support High Availability and disaster recovery?